 Vegetable oil, melted butter or cooking spray

 Whisk together eggs and sugar.
 Add flour and melted butter and beat thoroughly.
-Add coffee and milk, a little at a time and beat until you have a smooth batter.
+Add coffee, vanilla and about 1 cup of milk, a little at a time and beat until you have a smooth batter.
 Add salt and mix.
 Pass batter through a sieve.
 Cover with plastic wrap and place in refrigerator to rest for at least ½ hour.

 Remove batter from refrigerator and mix.
 If the batter is a bit too thick, add a little milk and mix.

 Heat crepe pan or a small non-stick sauté pan.
 Over moderate heat, using a ladle, pour batter onto pan.
 Tilt the pan to make the batter spread evenly to coat the bottom of the pan (very thin layer).
-If you have too much batter on pan, pour excess off!
+If you have too much batter on pan, pour excess off (back into batter)!

 Cook over moderate heat for about a minute on each side or until golden brown.
 Stack cooked crepes on a plate and when done, cover with paper towel and then another plate.
 Wrap in a kitchen or tea towel and then with aluminum foil to ensure crepes stay fresh.
 Always best served on same day as made!

-Fill crepes with fruit preserve, cooked fruit of choice ( apples, apricots or strawberries) and serve with sweetened whipped cream or ice-cream.
+Fill crepes with fruit preserve, cooked fruit of choice ( apples, apricots or strawberries) and serve with sweetened whipped cream, thick & creamy Greek yoghurt or ice-cream.

 This batter is also great rolled up with cinnamon sugar or for crepe Suzette.